henkwaanders/serverless-ibm-hands-on/02-Table-flip-API/README.md

 # Table Flip API
 The second step is to actually create an API with parameters.
-Let's start with a simple one
+Let's start with a simple one.

 ## What changed
 * serverless.yml now has an event